 An interesting fact about cats is that if they have the opportunity to hunt the chicks, they will kill more chicks and if it is your cat it may bring you some of them as a gift.

-I believe you are familiar with their natural defensive mechanism, they spray an very distinctive and unpleasant odor from their tails.
+I believe you are familiar with their natural defensive mechanism, they spray a very distinctive and unpleasant odor from their tails.

-They are mostly attracted to food, water or any area they can adapt to as shelter, one of the easiest ways to prevent skunks from getting into your yard is to make sure you don’t leave any food outside during the night.
+They are mostly attracted to food, water, or any area they can adapt to as shelter, one of the easiest ways to prevent skunks from getting into your yard is to make sure you don’t leave any food outside during the night.

 Hawks are maybe the most dangerous birds you can find, their claws and their beak are very strong and they are able to rip through the skin of almost every mammal.

 What makes them very proficient hunters are that they are able to see from very long distances, and when they register some prey from a distance they have time to adapt and perform a strategic attack on it.